 When you think of the artwork at your local bank, what comes to mind?

 Chances are, nothing memorable.
 Unless, of course, you happen to bank at San Mateo Credit Union in Redwood City.
 Their new branch features a colorful fifty-foot mural of the downtown areas of Redwood City, and its residents enjoying live music on the square.
-The mural is not particularly “bankerly”.
+This urban mural is not particularly “bankerly.”
 It is painted in a loose style, where everyone is having fun and no one is wearing a suit.
-But San Mateo Credit Union is not a bank, and the mural is the first hint to everyone who enters the branch that there is a substantial difference between the two.
+But San Mateo Credit Union is not a bank, and their mural is the first hint to everyone who enters the branch that there is a substantial difference between the two.

-Commissioning this mural in the center of their new branch was a bold move.
+Commissioning this credit union mural in the center of their new branch was a bold move.
 For SMCU, the mural underscores their commitment to the local community they serve.
-The SMCU tagline is “Where people are more important than money”.
-With the mural, they now have artwork that reinforces their mission; it is a visual expression of what the credit union is about.
+The SMCU tagline is “Where people are more important than money.”, With the mural, they now have artwork that reinforces their mission; it is a visual expression of what the credit union is about.

 My friend Maud put together this beautiful video about our collaboration: